-Heating and cooling accounts for more than 50% of the average energy bill, according to the U.S. Department of Energy.
+Heating and cooling account for more than 50% of the average energy bill, according to the U.S. Department of Energy.

 Heating and cooling needs vary by season, but the same tactics apply.
-A tightly sealed home keeps the air you heat or cool inside, and the outdoor air outside.
+A tightly sealed home keeps the air you heat or cool inside and the outdoor air outside.

-If you plan to live in your home for a long time, think about planting trees on the west and south sides of your house that will lose their leaves each fall.
-In the summer they will shade your home from the sun, then in the winter they will let the sun heat your home.
+If you plan to live in your home for a long time, think about planting trees that will lose their leaves every fall on the west and south sides of your house.
+In the summer they'll shade your home from the sun, and then in the winter they'll let the sun heat your home.